EvilZorge/slate/source/includes/_cta_optin.md

 asset_id | integer | The identifier of the asset.
 project_id | integer | The identifier of the project.
-created_at | string | The date and time the cta was created. created_at | string | The date and time the cta was updated. integration_id | integer | The identifier of the integration. left | string | Distance from the left edge to cta. top | string | Distance from the top edge to cta.
+created_at | string | The date and time the cta was created. updated_at | string | The date and time the cta was updated. integration_id | integer | The identifier of the integration. left | string | Distance from the left edge to cta. top | string | Distance from the top edge to cta.